About Us

 Research Director - Taynar Simpson

-Chief Taynar Simpson has dedicated his life and career to the advancement of Indigenous causes in Canada.
-For nearly thirty years, Taynar has been involved in the National dialogue surrounding the advancement of Indigenous people in Canada.
-For the past 25 years, Chief Simpson has been leading national reconciliation projects.
+Chief Taynar Simpson has dedicated his life and career to the advancement of First Nations causes in Canada.
+For nearly thirty years, Chief Simpson has been leading national reconciliation efforts and projects.

-At National Defence Headquarters in the mid-1990’s, Taynar was part of the team that brought Employment Equity and gender integration to the Canadian Forces.
-In the late 1990’s, he started working on the Indian Residential School (IRS) litigation, IRS Alternative Dispute Resolution and eventually the IRS Settlement Agreement (IRSSA) process that started in 2006.
-Other positions include Communications Analyst at both INAC and the Assembly of First Nations (AFN), Policy Analyst in Socio-Economic Policy and Programming at INAC and field reporter for Windspeaker news magazine.
+As a civilian employee at National Defence Headquarters in the mid-nineties, Taynar was part of the team that brought Employment Equity and gender integration to the Canadian Forces.
+Starting in 1999, Chief Simpson worked on the Indian Residential School (IRS) litigation, IRS Alternative Dispute Resolution and eventually the IRS Settlement Agreement (IRSSA) process.
+He would spend the next 25 years working on national IRS reconciliation initiatives.
+Simpson’s other positions include Communications Analyst at both DIAND and the Assembly of First Nations (AFN), Policy Analyst at AANDC and field reporter for Windspeaker news magazine.

-In 2000, Taynar consolidated his experience by forming the company, Wampum Records.
-Since then, his company has become Canada’s premier research and consulting company on Indigenous issues.
-Wampum Records has led the research on Indian residential schools resolution, Day Schools resolution, and Sixties Scoop resolution.
-Recently, Taynar was the project lead for the National Centre for Truth and Reconciliation (NCTR) which identified the thousands of children who perished at Canada’s residential schools.
+In 2000, Taynar consolidated his experience by founding his company, Wampum Records.
+Since then, the company has become Canada’s premier research and consulting company on Indigenous issues.
+Wampum Records conducted the research for the Indian residential schools resolution, the day schools resolution, and the sixties scoop resolution national initiatives.
+Recently, Taynar was the project lead for the National Centre for Truth and Reconciliation (NCTR) Missing Children Phase 2 (MCP2) project that identified the thousands of children who perished at Canada’s residential schools.

-Taynar has sat on several Boards and Trusts.
-These include Chairman of the Board of Alderville Solar Inc. which is Canada’s largest wholly Indigenous-owned energy project.
+Chief Simpson has sat on several Boards and Trusts.
+Some of these Board positions include Chairman of the Board of Alderville Solar Inc. which is Canada’s largest wholly Indigenous-owned energy project.
 He is currently the vice-Chair of the Dnaagdawenmag Binnoojiiyag Child and Family Services (DBCFS) Board of Directors.
-Chief Simpson is also the vice-Chair of the Ogemawahj Tribal Council (OTC) which represents the interest of 6 local First Nation communities.
+Chief Simpson is also the vice-Chair of the Ogemawahj Tribal Council (OTC).
 Taynar has been a Trustee on both the Alderville Williams Treaty Settlement Agreement Trust (AWTSAT) and the Alderville Community Trust (ACT).
+Chief Simpson recently joined the Board of Directors of the Anishnawbe Health Foundation.
 Taynar currently serves as the Chief of Alderville First Nation where he previously held the role of Councillor.
-Chief Simpson is looking forward to bringing his experience and knowledge to his new role to help guide First Nations through the new era of reconciliation in Canada.

 National Research Team